 Ummm… No. I firmly believe that you are the best person at feeding your child.
 You have possibly been overwhelmed and need this little reminder:

 The best advice I have for parents when they start to feel overwhelmed is to take a step back, look at their own eating journey, map out what they would like to have happen at mealtimes and work on their strategies one at a time.
-This is why I kick start the Happy Mealtimes eCourse by delving into your own eating competency (I wrote about the Ellyn Satter eating competency model here).
+This is why I kick start the GOODBYE PICKY EATING with Simone Emery (my course and consultation packages) by delving into your own eating competency.
 This shapes your own approach to feeding your family.
 I also then like to focus on what the parent can do within their own realms of responsibility.
-Parents provide the what, the when and the where of meals.
+In the Ellyn Satter DOR model, Parents provide the what, the when and the where of meals.
 Children (once they are toddlers and beyond) are responsible for the whether and how much food to eat.
 Drawing these responsibility lines can be hard if the roles in your family have been muddled up for a while.
 So, start with when, move to where and then work on the what.
 This guide by the Ellyn Satter institute is perfect for getting started with family meals.

 Just hide the vegetables and meat so they can’t find them